Post by Graveyardbride on May 13, 2016 20:33:54 GMT -5

 The following day, a big, black hearse arrived at the Little White House and Roosevelt’s body was brought out and transported to the depot, where it was carried onto the train and placed in a copper-lined mahogany coffin.
 His final journey began on Friday the 13th.
 Could his lifelong fear have been a premonition?

-Sources: Warren Perry, National Portrait Gallery; The Little White House; and The Atlantic.
+Sources: Warren Perry, National Portrait Gallery; The Little White House; The Atlantic; and My Thirty Years Backstairs at the White House, by Lillian Rogers Parks.

 See also: “First Ladies and the Occult in the White House”: whatliesbeyond.boards.net/thread/7166/first-ladies-occult-white-house